-There are a variety of land uses immediately surrounding the KNPS including the Duynefontein
+There are a variety of land uses immediately surrounding the KNPS including the Duynefontein residential area to the south, the Koeberg Nature Reserve to the north, south and east.

 The KNPS is located within a predominantly natural environment, although there are existing built elements throughout the property including powerlines, office buildings, a visitors centre, weather station, roads and parking areas.